k4u5h4L/jest-unit-testing/README.md

-# Unit Testing with jest with TypeScript
+# Unit Testing using jest with TypeScript

 A small implementation of a queue and test cases to run automated unit tests using the jest testing library in TypeScript.